Skip to main content

 Encryption is just the first step.
 Here are a few other security features to keep your files protected while working with your team:

-• Share links with passwords and expiration dates: Link sharing features help make working together safe and efficient.
-You can also prevent files from staying accessible by setting passwords and expiration dates on links.
+• Share links with passwords and expiry dates: Link sharing features help make working together safe and efficient.
+You can also prevent files from staying accessible by setting passwords and expiry dates on links.

-• Track file activity: Monitor who accessed, viewed, or downloaded files with customizable file access logs with automatic version tracking for complete oversight.
+• Track file activity: Monitor who accessed, viewed or downloaded files with customisable file access logs with automatic version tracking for complete oversight.
 You can set alerts for certain events too.

 And security doesn’t mean sacrificing productivity.
 Dropbox brings together powerful encryption with intuitive collaboration tools, so your team can work smarter without worrying about data risks.